COVID-19 Advisory & Updates

 - COVID-19 FAQs

-All persons returning from overseas / arriving from overseas must complete the 10-day compulsory Quarantine.
-At the end of the quarantine period and with clearance from the authorities people will be allowed to attend school.
+All persons returning from overseas / arriving from overseas must complete the 3 days quarantine + 4 days isolation (self-health management).
+Please Note: For Schools and Hospitals the 4 days isolation period is not permitted to enter the premises.
+At the end of the quarantine period people will be allowed to attend school.

 Anyone with a member in the same household under quarantine is not permitted to enter our campuses.